 Types of Operating Systems

-An Operating System (OS) is an important software that act between a user and computer system.
-It is a software which performs all the basic tasks like file management, memory management, process management, handling input and output, and controlling peripheral devices such as disk drives and printers.
+An operating system (OS) is important software that acts between a user and a computer system.
+It is software which performs all the basic tasks like file management, memory management, process management, handling input and output, and controlling peripheral devices such as disc drives and printers.

-Defination: An Operating System (OS) is an interface between a user and computer system.
+Definition: An Operating System (OS) is an interface between a user and a computer system.

 Examples of Operating Systems